-This Offering Statement has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated.

-Signature Title Date /s/ Rory J. Cutaia Rory J. Cutaia Chairman of the Board, Chief Executive Officer, President and Secretary (Principal Executive Officer) May 31, 2024 /s/ Bill J. Rivard Bill J. Rivard Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer) May 31, 2024 /s/ James P. Geiskopf James P. Geiskopf Lead Director May 31, 2024 /s/ Kenneth S. Cragun Kenneth S. Cragun Director May 31, 2024 /s/ Edmund C. Moy Edmund C. Moy Director May 31, 2024
+By: /s/ Rory J. Cutaia Rory J. Cutaia President, Chief Executive Officer, Secretary, and Director

+By: /s/ Bill J. Rivard Bill J. Rivard Chief Financial Officer and Treasurer

+Date: April 1, 2024

+By: /s/ James P. Geiskopf James P. Geiskopf Director

+Date: April 1, 2024

+By: /s/ Kenneth S. Cragun Kenneth S. Cragun Director

+Date: April 1, 2024

+By: /s/ Edmund C. Moy Edmund Moy Director

+Date: April 1, 2024 61